PantherXOS/wiki.pantherx.org/Unattended-Upgrades.md

 ## Setup

-Here's how you setup unattended upgrades on PantherX OS:
+Here's how you setup unattended upgrades with GNU Guix:

 1. Open `/etc/system.scm` (`nano /etc/system.scm`)
 2. Add the `unattended-upgrade-service-type` to the file's services section: